thekondor/i3-extra-workspace/README.md

 ```
 bindsym $mod+period exec ~/go/bin/i3-extra-workspace toggle
-bindsym $mod+shift+period exec ~/go/bin/i3-extra-workspace borrow-container
+bindsym $mod+shift+period exec ~/go/bin/i3-extra-workspace flip
 ```

 `toggle` to create and navigate to an extra workspace immediately and vice versa.

-`borrow-container` to borrow (ok: move) a focused container to the extra workspace and vice versa.
+`flip` to flip (ok: move) a focused container to the extra workspace and vice versa.
 The extra workspace is created if there is none.

 ## Notes